kozikow/mouseless/README.md

 Chat
 ----
 Any mac standalone application can be controlled with shortcuts.
-I use Adium, which allows me to talk with my both Facebook and Skype contacts.
+I use Adium, which allows me to talk with my Facebook and Skype contacts.